zstenger93/data_science_piscine/README.md

 ## Day 2 Data Analyst

-ex 00 we create a pie chart from the event types, the pdf asks to use the data without removing the duplicates which makes no sense so we used the cleared datatable
+ex 00 we create a pie chart from the event types.
+For this day the pdf asks to use the data without removing the duplicates which makes no sense so we used the cleared datatable

+ex 01 to create a plot for the number of customers during the time period from the data, a histogram for the total sales in each month and another plot with the average spend/cutomer/month which is filled up

+ex 02 creating a box plot and another from the Interquartile range (IQR) of the box plot

+ex 03 instant braindamage

 # A few alias/command to make things fast, or at least faster than python